Table of Contents

 Kids use word tiles to build 10 turkey facts: one sentence on each page.
 After building the sentence, they get to show off their writing skills!

-Finish off this Thansgiving activity (printable worksheet) in a fun way by coloring wild turkeys at the bottom.
+Finish off this Thanksgiving activity (printable worksheet) in a fun way by coloring wild turkeys at the bottom.

-Guys, this is one of my favorite Thanksgiving poems for kids!
-Ted the Turkey is perfect for Fall and Thanksgiving.
+Friends, this is one of my favorite Thanksgiving poems for kids!

 This November poetry center is the type of kindergarten reading station kids WANT to go back to over and over.